KamilKubicki/react-mobx-redux-toolkit/README.md

     ]
 ```

-#### Mobx
+#### MobX
-Mobx gives possibility to define multiple stores and its state is mutable.
+MobX gives possibility to define multiple stores and its state is mutable.
-Mobx's world is implicit where observable properties and actions update the store.
+MobX's world is implicit where observable properties and actions update the store.

 ```javascript
 //TodoStore.js